os-cau/cau-repl/docs/installation.md

 - `target/cau-repl-X.Y.Z-fatjar-nogpl.jar` can be used as a standalone Java agent and contains all of cau-repls dependencies
 - `target/cau-repl-agent-X.Y.Z.jar` is an optional lightweight loader-only agent that can be used to load the full `fatjar` into a specific classloader.
-Use this if your application places its classes in a non-default classloader (e.g. webapplications in a servlet container).
+Use this if your application places its classes in a non-default classloader (e.g. web applications in a servlet container).
 See the [Classloader Selection](#classloader-selection) section for details.

 ### Loading the Agent